 Model Identification

 For model identification purposes, the loadings of each outcome of pairwise comparison (yjk) on the utilities tj and tk follow a patterned matrix of fixed values (either 1 or -1) as Figure 2 shows.
 Each yjk is estimated without error as Equation 1 shows.
 Additionally, each trait's variance is set to 1 and their means are set to 0.
 Also, to set the metric of the utilities, one utility uniqueness per block is fixed to 1.
 Finally, to identify the scale origin of the latent utilities, one item utility mean per block is set to 0 (for example, the first item in each block) and all thresholds of the pairwise comparisons are explicitly fixed to 0 (Maydeu-Olivares & Brown, 2010).
 When this model is extended to multiple groups in the context of DIF testing, all constraints mentioned extend to both groups.
-Additionally, all utility error variances are set to be equal in both groups along with a subset of the utility means (t).
+Additionally, all utility error variances are set to be one in both groups along with a subset of the utility means (t).
 The amount of utility means set to be equal will vary depending on the size of the anchor set.

 Model Estimation